This section is normative.

 The FAL classification of a PIV federation transaction primarily depends on several aspects of the federation process, including the establishment of the trust agreement, as discussed in Sec.
 3. [SP800-63C] defines general requirements for FALs, and this section defines requirements specific to PIV federation.

-FAL1 allows federation in a wide variety of situations, particularly where the results of a risk assessment show that the value of making the federated connection outweighs the complexities of implementing higher FALs.
-The establishment of the trust agreement and the determination of the PIV IdP MAY happen dynamically.
-The PIV IdP SHOULD be the home IdP for the agency if known by the RP.
+FAL1 allows federation in a wide variety of situations, particularly when the results of a risk assessment show that the risk is low, and the value of making the federated connection outweighs the complexities of implementing higher FALs.
+The establishment of the trust agreement and the determination of the PIV IdP MAY be established at the behest of the subscriber.
+The PIV IdP SHOULD be the home agency IdP for the agency if the home agency IdP is known for the target agency by the RP.
 The RP SHOULD audit and review all accepted PIV IdPs.

 As defined in [SP800-63C], at FAL1, the IdP MAY use front-channel presentation of the assertion.
 However, if the assertion contains private or sensitive information and is presented over the front-channel, an encrypted assertion SHALL be used.

-All of the requirements for FAL1 apply at FAL2 except where overridden by more specific or stringent requirements in this section.
+All of the requirements for FAL1 apply at FAL2 except when more specific or stringent requirements in this section override them.

 As defined in [SP800-63C], FAL2 requires the assertion presentation to be protected against injection by an attacker at the RP.
 To accomplish this, PIV federation at FAL2 SHALL use back-channel presentation methods.

-The establishment of the trust agreement and determination of the PIV IdP at FAL2 SHALL be done through a trusted process whereby the RP ensures that the PIV IdP is the official home IdP that represents the population of accounts in question.
-This process MAY be augmented by automated processes, including dynamic discovery and registration of the identifiers and key material for the IdP and RP in the federation protocol.
+The establishment of the trust agreement and determination of the PIV IdP at FAL2 SHALL be performed prior to the start of the federation transaction.
+In this establishment, the RP SHALL ensure that the PIV IdP is the home agency IdP that represents the population of accounts in question.
+This process MAY be augmented by automated processes (e.g., key exchange) and facilitated by trusted parties (e.g., federation authority).

-All of the requirements for FAL1 and FAL2 apply at FAL3 except where overridden by more specific or stringent requirements in this section.
+All of the requirements for FAL1 and FAL2 apply at FAL3 except when more specific or stringent requirements in this section override them.

-PKI-based credentials, such as the PIV authentication certificate on the PIV Card, MAY be used as an IdP-managed bound authenticator, as shown in Figure 2.
-When a certificate is used in this fashion, the assertion SHALL contain the Distinguished Name of the certificate as an attribute in the assertion to identify the specific certificate used as an authenticator.
-If the RP uses a just-in-time provisioning method for the RP subscriber account (as defined in [SP800-63C]), the RP SHALL compare the attributes of the certificate’s Distinguished Name with other attributes from the federation transaction when first associating a Distinguished Name with a federated identifier.
-For example, if the certificate includes one email address and the federation transaction gives the RP a different email address, the RP needs to decide if the transaction should be rejected or if this specific discrepancy is expected for its use case and security profile.
+PKI-based credentials, such as the PIV authentication certificate on the PIV Card, MAY be used as an IdP-managed bound authenticator, as shown in Fig. 2.
+When a certificate is used in this fashion, the assertion SHALL contain an identifier of the certificate (as discussed in Sec 6.2.3) as an attribute in the assertion to identify the specific certificate used as an authenticator.
+If the RP uses a just-in-time provisioning method for the RP subscriber account (as defined in [SP800-63C]), the RP SHALL compare the attributes of the certificate with other attributes from the federation transaction when first associating the bound authenticator with a federated identifier.
+For example, if the certificate includes one email address, and the federation transaction gives the RP a different email address, the RP needs to decide whether the transaction should be rejected or if this specific discrepancy is expected for its use case and security profile.

-Non-PKI-based derived PIV credentials and authenticators other than PIV credentials MAY be used as RP-managed bound authenticators, as shown in Figure 3, provided the authenticators meet the phishing resistance requirements in [SP800-63C].
-Note that with RP-managed bound authenticators, the IdP does not see the authenticator directly.
+Non-PKI-based derived PIV credentials and authenticators other than PIV credentials MAY be used as RP-managed bound authenticators, as shown in Fig. 3, provided the authenticators meet the phishing resistance requirements in [SP800-63C].
+With RP-managed bound authenticators, the IdP does not see the authenticator directly.
 The RP SHALL conduct an appropriate binding ceremony, as defined in [SP800-63C].

 In the case of a lost bound authenticator, the RP SHALL provide mechanisms for unbinding old authenticators and binding a new authenticator at FAL3.